yuanjh050420/Human-large-carnivore-conflict/README.md

 # Human-large-carnivore-conflict
-R scripts and codes used for data analysis and figure generation in human-large carnivore conflict research.
+R scripts and data used for data analysis and figure generation in human-large carnivore conflict research.